Tamanrasset: History

+This name is said to derive from "Imanrassaten"—the name of a noble tribe now associated with the Ajjers—which reportedly once inhabited the wadi region or used it to mark the boundaries of its grazing lands.

 Tamanrasset originated as the centre of a network of camel caravan trading routes from Kano, Lake Chad, Gao, Agades and Zinder.
 When Algeria was under French rule, the Catholic priest Charles de Foucauld built his hermitage here in 1905; he established the fort by 1915.

 Foucauld was shot to death outside his Tamanrasset compound by Sermi ag Thora under the command of El Madani ag Soba on 1 December 1916.

 As a military post, the settlement was named Fort Laperrine, after General François-Henry Laperrine's death in the desert nearby in 1922.

-On 13 February 1960, during the Algerian War, Gerboise Bleue – the first French nuclear test – detonated in the middle of the Algerian Sahara, located about 800 km to the north-west of Tamanrasset.

 On 1 May 1962, near Ecker, 150 km north of Tamanrasset, there was an accidental venting of a French underground nuclear test.
 Due to improper sealing of the shaft, a spectacular flame burst through the concrete cap and radioactive gases and dust were vented into the atmosphere.
 The plume climbed up to 2600 m high and radiation was detected hundreds of kilometres away.
 About a hundred French soldiers and officials, including two ministers, were irradiated.
 The number of contaminated Algerians is unknown.

 In March 2003 Air Algérie Flight 6289 crashed in the city.

 In 2010, the oasis town was the site of the Joint Military Staff Committee headquarters for combating Al-Qaeda in Islamic Maghreb.
 The four-country Committee (Algeria, Mali, Niger, Mauritania) intends to use Tamanrasset to coordinate their military activity in the Pan-Sahel.